Book of Tobit: Composition and manuscripts

 Tobit exists in two Greek versions, one (Sinaiticus) longer than the other (Vaticanus and Alexandrinus).
 Aramaic and Hebrew fragments of Tobit (four Aramaic, one Hebrew – it is not clear which was the original language) found among the Dead Sea Scrolls at Qumran tend to align more closely with the longer or Sinaiticus version, which has formed the basis of most English translations in recent times.

 No scholarly consensus exists on the place of composition, but a Mesopotamian origin seems logical given that the story takes place in Assyria and Persia and it mentions the Persian demon "aeshma daeva", rendered "Asmodeus".
 However, the story contains significant errors in geographical detail (such as the distance from Ecbatana to Rhages and their topography), and arguments against and in favor of Judean or Egyptian composition also exist.
-The story is set in the 8th century BC, but the book itself is thought to date from between 225 and 175 BC.
+The story is set in the 8th century BCE, but the book itself is thought to date from between 225 and 175 BCE.
+According to scholar Jean-Louis Ska, the presence of similar stories from Hellenistic culture influenced the composition of the book, including The Odyssey.
+The reference to Tobias's dog companion recalls Argos, Odysseus's dog.
+Raphael's accompaniment and assistance of Tobias is similar to Athena's assistance of Odysseus throughout his journey.

 The Vulgate places Tobit, Judith and Esther after the historical books (after Nehemiah).
 Some manuscripts of the Greek version place them after the wisdom writings.

 Canonical status

 Those books found in the Septuagint but not the Masoretic Text are called the deuterocanon, meaning "second canon".
 Catholic and Orthodox Christianity include it in the Biblical canon.
 As Protestants came to follow the Masoretic canon, they therefore did not include Tobit in their canon, but do recognise it in the category of deuterocanonical books called the apocrypha.

-The Book of Tobit is listed as a canonical book by the Council of Rome (AD 382), the Council of Hippo (AD 393), the Council of Carthage (397) and (AD 419), the Council of Florence (1442) and finally the Council of Trent (1546), and is part of the canon of the Catholic Church, the Eastern Orthodox Churches, and the Oriental Orthodox Churches.
-Catholics refer to it as deuterocanonical.
+The Book of Tobit is listed as a canonical book by the Council of Rome (CE 382), the Council of Hippo (CE 393), the Council of Carthage (397) and (CE 419), the Council of Florence (1442) and finally the Council of Trent (1546), and is part of the canon of the Catholic Church, the Eastern Orthodox Churches, the Oriental Orthodox Churches, and the Assyrian Church of the East.
+Therein it is regarded as deuterocanonical.

 Augustine (c.
-AD 397) and Pope Innocent I (AD 405) affirmed Tobit as part of the Old Testament Canon.
-Athanasius (AD 367) mentioned that certain other books, including the book of Tobit, while not being part of the Canon, "were appointed by the Fathers to be read".
+CE 397) and Pope Innocent I (CE 405) affirmed Tobit as part of the Old Testament Canon.
+Athanasius (CE 367) mentioned that certain other books, including the book of Tobit, while not being part of the Canon, "were appointed by the Fathers to be read".

 According to Rufinus of Aquileia (c.
-AD 400) the book of Tobit and other deuterocanonical books were not called Canonical but Ecclesiastical books.
+CE 400) the book of Tobit and other deuterocanonical books were not called Canonical but Ecclesiastical books.